aaron-ml-engineer/Semantic-Segmentation-of-Brain-Tumours-using-a-3D-U-Net-and-3D-FCN/README.md

 155 pixels and include the T1-weighted, T2-weighted, T1-Gd and FLAIR MRI modalities.
 In this case, there are 155 slices per MRI volume and each slice has dimensions
 240 x 240 pixels.
 The labels for the tumours are labelled according to their tumour region type e.g. edema, non-enhancing and enhancing tumour.

-Data files can be downloaded from: https://cityuni-my.sharepoint.com/:f:/g/personal/aaron_mir_city_ac_uk/EpdC1o5v_MZOq_MqtDHkslwBj-GZADIWT1ivSjQpjziVCQ?e=20UnpB
+Data files (24GB total) can be downloaded from: https://cityuni-my.sharepoint.com/:f:/g/personal/aaron_mir_city_ac_uk/EpdC1o5v_MZOq_MqtDHkslwBj-GZADIWT1ivSjQpjziVCQ?e=20UnpB

 Necessary Folders: